tfsumon/core-docs/SHORTCODES.md

 The first parameter describes the subpath of `content/contentblocks` that the block is located in.
 If it contains a path then it MUST end with a slash.
 If the blocks are located inside of `content/contentblocks` then leave this parameter empty (`""`).

 The second and any later parameter is the name of the content block to load from the configured directory.

+NOTE: Headers within content blocks will NOT appear in `.TableOfContents`.
+This is a limitation of Hugo that will NOT change.

 ### {{< faq >}}